aws/aws-cdk-rfcs/text/0510-dynamodb-global-table.md

     ```

     Here, the `write and read` capacity specified on table will be used by the replicas.
 And, the values
-    specified for GSI, will be used by all GSIs.
+    specified for GSI, i.e. `write: Capacity.autoscaled({ max: 90 }) and read: Capacity.fixed(16)` will
+    be used by all GSIs.

     If both are specified, the precedence will be

     ```
-    Global table level gsi capacity <---- Global table level capacity
+    GSI capacity at global table level  <---- Capacity at global table level
     ```

   For only reads,